Khadijak92/Pandas-Challenge/README.md

 # PyCitySchools Analysis

-This repository contains an analysis of school performance in the fictional PyCity district.
+This repository contains a Jupyter Notebook which performs an analysis of school performance in the fictional PyCity district.
 The analysis includes calculations and visualizations to understand key metrics such as district summary, school summary, top and bottom-performing schools, scores by grade, school spending, school size and schools type.

 ## Steps to Set Up and Run the Jupyter Notebook: